astlouys/Pico-RGB-Matrix/README.md

 # I need your feedback... see "Discussions" section in this repository
 # Firmware for the Waveshare's Pico-RGB-Matrix device

+NOTES:
-PLEASE NOTE: This is a work-in-progress.
+a) This is a work-in-progress.
 I encourage you to report bugs, but be aware that there is no "quality-control team" behind the code development.
 So, be indulgent...

-Please take note that I'm not a Waveshare employee.
+b) Please take note that I'm not a Waveshare employee.
 This firmware is provided "as is" to help users develop their own code.
+c) The flle "pico_sdk_import.cmake" is not in the repository but is required to build the project.
+I suggest that your make a symbolic link in your project directory: "ln -s /home/pi/pico/pico-sdk/external/pico_sdk_import.cmake" (assuming that you used the recommended directory names) This way, as soon as you update your SDK, rebuilding your project will automatically use the latest version.

 Firmware hilights: